top of page

 • you are pregnant and considering high-strength supplements

-• you have metallic taste, low copper or low iron — signs of excess zinc
+• you have metallic taste, low copper or low iron - all are signs of excess zinc

 Moderation and correct dosing matter.